-- (1) Short-term rental (STR) property means an accommodation, rented or leased for less than thirty (30) consecutive days when the property on which the accommodation is located is assessed, for county property tax purposes, as residential property.
-Exception: Rental properties that are available for rent for a period not to exceed 14 calendar days on an annual basis are exempt from the provisions of this Ordinance.
-Any property which is leased from its owner on a long-term lease basis (>30 days), then made available by the leasee for short term rental or occupancy to a different party shall be considered a short-term rental and both lessor and leasee are subject to this ordinance. - (2) All STR properties must secure a valid business license and adhere to rental requirements pursuant to Article 15 GENERAL OFFENSES, Chapter 8.
-Rental Application and Regulations which regulate all Short-Term Rental properties. - (3) Rental License Caps.
+- (a) Short-term rental (STR) property means an accommodation, rented or leased for less than thirty (30) consecutive days, used in a manner consistent with the residential character of the dwelling, when the property on which the accommodation is located is assessed, for county property tax purposes, as residential property.
+Exceptions: Rental properties that are available for rent for a period not to exceed 14 calendar days in a calendar year are exempt from the provisions of this Ordinance.
+Hotels, motels, inns, and bed and breakfasts are not considered STRs.
+Any property which is leased from its owner on a long-term lease basis (30 days or greater), then made available by the leasee for short term rental or occupancy to a different party shall be considered a short-term rental and both lessor and leasee are subject to this ordinance.
+Vacation time-sharing plans are not short-term rentals and are not allowed pursuant to Section 14-201 of this Code. - (1) All STR properties must secure a valid business license and adhere to rental requirements pursuant to Article 15 - GENERAL OFFENSES, Chapter 8. - Rental Application and Regulations which regulate all Short-Term Rental properties. - (2) Rental License Caps.
 Short term rental Caps are established in zoning districts R-1 and R-2.

 The limitations and requirements of this section apply to all short-term rental properties in the Town's R-1, R-2 and R-3 zoning districts. - a.
 A STR owner or authorized agent must adhere to the Zoning District Rental Property Caps listed in Table 3B.

+Table 3B Rental I Property Zonina Cane TADIE 3D Remain / () () CAUS

-Table 3B.
-Rental Property Zoning Ca aps Zoning District R-1 R-2 R-3 Maximum % of STR properties Allowed 20% 40% No Limit Rental percentages are a ratio of rental units to dwelling units within each zoning district.
-Dwelling units numbers are defined from the County Assessor's Office as of March 2019.
+Zoning District R-1 and R-2 R-2 R-3 Maximum % of STR properties Allowed 20% No Limit No Limit

+Rental percentages are a ratio of rental licenses (including PLL's) to developed lots within the R1 zoning district, and the specific R2 zoned areas identified below.
+Developed lot numbers are defined from the County Assessor's Office as of December 31 of the prior calendar year.

+R-2 districts include: Indigo Park, Ocean Oaks, Ocean Park, and Silver Moss, Osprey Point (Club Cottage Lane, Marsh Cottage Lane, and Shell Creek Landing).